FlowFuse/website/src/blog/2023/03/3-quick-node-red-tips-4.md

 {% endrenderFlow %}

 We hope you found these tips useful, if you'd like to suggest some of your own tips which you think we should share in our future blog posts please [get in touch](mailto:contact@flowfuse.com).

+### Simplifying Multi-Instance Communication with FlowFuse Project Nodes

+Coordinating communication between multiple Node-RED instances can be challenging, but FlowFuse's [Project Nodes](/docs/user/projectnodes/) make it effortless.
+With these nodes, you can seamlessly send messages between instances without dealing with complicated network configurations.

+Simply choose the target instance by name, and FlowFuse handles the connection automatically.
+This streamlines the management of multi-instance environments, ensuring smooth communication between flows across different devices or locations.
+Whether you're handling multiple projects or managing large-scale systems, FlowFuse Project Nodes help you save time and minimize errors.

+FlowFuse continues to push the boundaries of collaboration and scalability in Node-RED projects.
+For more details on these features, visit the [FlowFuse website](/).